Frequently Asked Questions About Your Child Being a Little

 There is no such thing as a typical Big.
 Every volunteer mentor has their own unique personality, experience, and perspective.
 Some are high school or college students who want the experience of being a mentor.
 Others are working adults who are looking for a meaningful volunteer opportunity.
 Some are retired adults who feel that they have both the time and the life perspective to make a positive difference in the life of a child.
 Many of our Bigs have been mentored by someone in their own life - whether through Big Brothers Big Sisters or other programs or relationships - and they want to "pay it forward" by being a mentor for the next generation.

 When our Enrollment Team interviews you and your child, we will ask you questions about what you're looking for in a Big Brother or Big Sister.
 We make matches between Bigs and Littles based on many factors, including personality, interests, location, cultural background, and more.
 We will explore with you and your child the characteristics in a Big that you feel would be most beneficial for your child.
-At this time, we only make same-gender matches (a female Little is matched with an older girl or woman; a male Little is matched with an older boy or man).

-If someone whats to be a Big, they must complete an application, submit to a screening interview, submit to a criminal background check, provide at least three references, and submit to a driving records check.
+If someone whats to be a Big, they must complete an application, submit to a screening interview, submit to a criminal background check, provide multiple references, and submit to a driving records check.
 Our Enrollment Team carefully considers all information obtained from each of these steps in determining if the person is suitable to be a Big Brother or Big Sister, and if they are, what type of program and child they would be best suited for.

 Your child's safety is the most important thing to us.
 Everything we do is built around child safety, and there are numerous national standards of practice that we are required to follow in order to keep your child as safe as possible.
 Some of the ways our approach promotes safety for your child include: